Peer Education Grant

 Earliest Project Start Date

-Applicants will be notified no later than one month after the rolling application deadline.
+Applicants will be notified no later than one month after the application deadline.

 OAR will mail the check and peer education materials separately to arrive prior to the project start date.
 Grantees must submit a final report, budget, and copies of receipts one month after the project has ended.